1. Our terms

 9.12.
 International transfers.
 We may hold copies of your personal data and other data on computers outside the European Economic Area (EEA).
 Sometimes we will share personal data with third parties outside the EEA.
 If we do this, we will comply with the rules in the UK General Data Protection Regulation.
 You may transfer personal data to us from the EEA.
 Any such transfer shall be governed by the Standard Contractual Clauses.
 Your acceptance of our terms (as data exporter) will be deemed as your acceptance and execution of the Standard Contractual Clauses signed by us, as data importer, and available here.
 On request we will execute a standalone copy of the Standard Contractual Clauses with you.

 9.13.
 Data retention.
 We store some files digitally and others in hard copy.
 In each case we may use third parties to store your files.
-We keep files for six to eight years, or longer if required by law.
+We keep files for fifteen to twenty-one years, or longer if required by law.
 This is explained in more detail in Information Retention Policy.
 You can request a copy of this any time.

 9.14.
 Destruction and retrieval.
 We will destroy your files at the end of their storage period, or earlier with your and our consent.
 Please write and tell us if you object to this.
 We will charge you if you want us to retrieve your files after we have completed our work.

 9.15.
 Your rights.
-If the UK General Data Protection Regulation applies to you, you have the following rights: the right to be informed; the right of access; the right to rectification; the right to erasure; the right to restrict processing; the right to data portability, the right to object and certain rights in relation to automated decision making and profiling.
+If the UK General Data Protection Regulation applies to you, you have the following rights: the right to be informed; the right of access; the right to rectification; the right to erasure; the right to restrict processing; the right to data portability; the right to object and certain rights in relation to automated decision making and profiling.
 Where our lawful basis for processing your personal data is consent, you have the right to withdraw consent.
-You can find out more about your rights on the Information Commissioner’s Office (ICO) website.
+You can find out more about your rights on the Information Commissioner’s Office (ICO) website at www.ico.org.uk.

 9.16.
 Supervision (personal data).
-If you have any questions or concerns, or if you want to exercise your legal rights regarding your data, then you should email us at email@example.com (marking your email for the attention of the Data Manager).
+If you have any questions or concerns, or if you want to exercise your legal rights regarding your data, then you should write to us at firstname.lastname@example.org or our postal address, marked for the attention of the Privacy Manager.
 We would ask you to use that address as well should you have a complaint.
 We are supervised by the ICO and if you prefer, you can make a complaint to them at any time.

 9.17.
 Failure to provide personal data.
 We may find it hard to advise you if you do not provide us with information we request (which may include personal data).